timfjord/carddav/README.md

 * getting addressbook url
 * getting cards

-Sometimes some of the url are static so it can be passed to the client.
+When one of the url is static it can be passed to the client directly.
-This was we bypass some steps in the discovery process
+This way we will bypass some steps in the discovery process

 ```ruby
 client = Carddav.client.new 'http://my-carddav-server.org', 'email@mail.net', 'password'